 Loukoumi is Cyprus’ answer to Turkish delight, Commandaria is the traditional sweet dessert-wine which often accompanies them, and you’ll also find locally produced halloumi.

-If you don’t find what you’re looking for in Coral Bay’s admittedly diminutive retail district, nearby Paphos will surely satisfy.
+If you don’t find what you’re looking for in Coral Bay’s admittedly diminutive retail district, nearby Paphos will surely satisfy with plenty to do.
 The daily market has all manner of wares on offer, while the big designer boutiques can be found on the streets of Gladstonos and Mylona.

 Culture and cuisine